Livewell Southwest logo

 Parkinson’s Specialist Service

-Parkinson’s is a progressive, neurological disorder characterised by tremors, muscle stiffness and slower movements but can also involve non motor symptoms such as anxiety, depression, sleep issues and constipation.
+Parkinson’s is a progressive neurological disorder characterised by tremors, muscle stiffness and slower movements but can also involve non motor symptoms such as anxiety, depression, sleep issues and constipation.
 The condition occurs when a small group of nerve cells in the brain no longer produce enough dopamine.
-This is a chemical that transmits messages from the brain to other parts of the body, enabling people to perform smooth, coordinated movements.
-Parkinson’s affects all kinds of people but is most common in those over the age of 60.
-Around one-in-twenty people under 50 is diagnosed with Parkinson’s.
+This is a chemical that transmits messages from the brain to other parts of the body enabling people to perform smooth, coordinated, movements.
+Parkinson’s affects all kinds of people but is most common in those over the age of sixty.

 • Willing to engage with Parkinson’s service.